Cooladx/Rock_Papers_scissors/README.md

 This is a simple console-based implementation of the classic Rock Paper Scissors game written in C++.
 The program allows the user to play against the computer for a specified number of rounds.

-### How to Play

-    Run the program.
-    Enter the number of rounds you want to play.
-    For each round, enter your choice:
-        Enter 'r' for ROCK
-        Enter 'p' for PAPER
-        Enter 's' for SCISSORS
-    The computer will randomly select its move.
-    The winner of each round is determined based on the classic rules of Rock Paper Scissors.
-    At the end of the specified number of rounds, the game will display the final results.

 Features

     User-friendly console interface.